YosysHQ/picorv32/README.md

 but adds additional hardware.
 Set this parameter to 0 to disable the two-stage shift to further reduce the size of the core.

+#### TWO_CYCLE_COMPARE (default = 0)

+This relaxes the longest data path a bit by adding an additional FF stage at the cost of adding an additional clock cycle delay to the conditional branch instructions.

 #### CATCH_MISALIGN (default = 1)

 Set this to 0 to disable the circuitry for catching misaligned memory